-MSI Tec, working with engineers from woodworking-machine maker Unique Machine and Tools, developed a Webbased control panel to manage the motion- control system for Unique’s 3450 mortise-and-tenon CNC woodworking machine.
+MSI Tec and engineers from woodworking-machine maker Unique Machine and Tools have developed a web-based control panel to manage the motion- control system for Unique’s 3450 mortise-and-tenon CNC woodworking machine.

 The system lets Unique troubleshoot and monitor the machine from anywhere in the world using an interface that has no run-time licenses and uses a free development studio.